DQLin/LGHDemo/README.md

 * DevScale
    : Adjust the scaling factor for the standard deviation of LGH shadow sampling.
-Using a smaller DevScale increases bias in shadow, but reduces the variance
+Using a smaller DevScale increases bias in shadow, but reduces the variance.

 * Draw Levels
    : Choose between "Skip VPLs" and "Include VPLs".
 See section 4.1 in the paper.
-Choose "include VPLs" slightly increases the frame time but improves the result accuracy
+Choose "include VPLs" slightly increases the frame time but improves the result accuracy.

 * Interleave Rate
    : Choose the interleave sampling rate, N/A (no interleaved sampling), 2x2 and 4x4.

 * shadow levels
    : Choose between "From S2" and "From minLevel". "minLevel" is 0 if Draw Levels is set to "Include VPLs", other wise it is 1.
    See section 4.1 in the paper.
-Choose "From minLevel" slightly increases the frame time but improves the result accuracy
+Choose "From minLevel" slightly increases the frame time but improves the result accuracy.

 * Shadow rate
    : Choose the shadow sampling rate.
 1 - 1 shadow samples per pixel, 2 - 4 shadow samples per pixel.

 Lighting
-   : Sets parameters for direct lighting (sun light) You can tune these parameters if you find sun shadow for your custom model looks incorrect
+   : Sets parameters for direct lighting (sun light).
+You can tune these parameters if you find the sun shadow for your custom model looks incorrect.

 * Sun Inclination
    : Controls the sun elevation angle, a value from 0.0 to 1.0.
-1.0 corresponds to vertical sunlight and 0.0 corresponds to horizontal sunlight
+1.0 corresponds to vertical sunlight and 0.0 corresponds to horizontal sunlight.

 * Sun Light Intensity
    : Sun light intensity.
 Decrease this if you find the scene too bright.
 Alternatively, you can change the exposure to decrease the visual brightness in